 How did I discover Hamisu Breaker?

-In my mind, I was like “sheybi na Arsenal… what was he expecting? the heart breaker FC.”
+In my mind, I was like "sheybi na Arsenal... what were you expecting?, awon heart breaker FC."
 No shades to Arsenal Fans though.
 You guys are my Hero.

-When he was done, not to leave the screen blank, he decided to play a musical YouTube video; Lo, and behold, he landed on one of Hamisu’s popular song at the time, ‘Jaruma’
+Not to leave the screen blank, he decided to play a musical YouTube video; Lo, and behold, he landed on one of Hamisu's popular song at the time titled 'Jaruma'

-I didn’t understand the hausa language, but the tune was different, so was the presentation; stiff, local and dramatic.
+I didn't understand the hausa language, but the tune was different and so was the presentation - stiff, local and dramatic.
 Lol.
 My Arewa people.
 I love them.
 As I listen, I got stuck.
 I remember playing it more than three times that same day.
 Then I reached out to my friend and personal doctor, Dr Amira, who lives in the North, to translate what the song was about to me.

 It was a 'song of heart' aka love song.
 I remembered her smiling as she interpreted the song.